-- Beware of power lines and similar when stepping the mast and while moving the boat both on water and on wheels. - Stepping the mast is on owner's responsibility and risk. - When stepping the mast, make sure no persons are present in the direction, where the mast can fall neither on the ground nor on the boat. - Never climb the mast, when the boat is folded in neither on water nor on land.
+- The aware of power lines and similar when stepping the mast and while moving the boat both on water and on wheels. - TStepping the mast is at the owner's responsibility and risk. - When stepping the mast, make sure that no persons are present in the direction, where the mast can fall neither on the ground nor on the boat.

+- Never climb the mast, when the boat is folded in neither on water nor on land.
 Only climb the mast when the boat is folded out on the water.
-Or, on land, when the boat is folded out and supported sideways. - Only use equipment to step the mast supplied by Quorning Boats.

-Stepping the DF 28 mast - Touring or Sport version - using Dragonfly 28 mast raising kitsystem (optional equipment).
+Or, on land, when the boat is folded out and supported sideways. - TOnly use the mast-stepping equipment supplied by Quorning Boats. - The Stepping the Dragonfly 28 mast Touring or Sport version using Dragonfly 28 mast raising kit- system (optional equipment).